AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Customers who want the best service (Direct Auto has far more complaints than the industry average)

-Coverage for High-Risk Drivers
+Coverage for Drivers with a Bad Record

 Violations such as speeding, reckless driving, and driving under the influence can cause your insurance premium to rise significantly.
 And depending on your record, those violations could cause insurers to deny you coverage altogether.
 Additionally, you may struggle to find affordable car insurance coverage if you have a poor credit score.
 There’s a correlation between credit scores and auto insurance premiums: drivers with poor credit are more likely to file insurance claims.

 But whether you’re considered high-risk because of your driving record or your credit history, Direct Auto still wants you as a customer.
-In fact, Direct Auto even offers SR-22 certificates, which are certificates of financial responsibility that Georgia requires when you have a probationary license after a license suspension or revocation.4
+In fact, Direct Auto even offers SR-22 certificates, which are certificates of financial responsibility that Georgia requires when you have a probationary license after a license suspension or revocation.7

 You might have your license suspended in Georgia due to a DUI, failure to appear in court, driving without insurance, exceeding the maximum number of points on your record, or failing to pay your child support.
 You must file these certificates with the Department of Driver Services (DDS) to prove you have insurance coverage.